ptavarez/intro-to-react/README.md

   }
 },
 ```
-Now we need to update our render function.
+Now we need to update our **render** function.
 The states being changed are within the p elements, so lets add the appropriate code.

-The p elements within the render function should look like this:
+The p elements should look like this:
 ```javascript
 <p> Number of clicks: {this.state.count} </p>
 <p> The threshold is set to: {this.state.threshold}</p>
 ```

 One more thing...
-We need to update the ReactDom.render component on the bottom of the script file.
+We need to update the **ReactDom.render** component, which is located in the bottom of the script tag.

 Lets add the following code:
 ```javascript
 ReactDOM.render(
   <Counter threshold={5} />,